roy-jingyang/roy-jingyang.github.io/_projects/crc_foragecaster.md

 title: Foragecaster
 description: >
-    Accurate and reliable machine learning models fueled by quality farming data can empower decisions on growth of forage, grazing livestock and farm sustainability.
+    Accurate and reliable machine learning models fueled by quality farming data can reinforce decisions on growth of forage, grazing livestock and farm sustainability.
 nav: false
 is_index: true